ericweissman/fe-movie-tracker/README.md

 # MovieTracker
-#### MovieTracker is a React app that utilizes Redux and React Router to create a engaging interface for users to view and favorites the newest movies out there!
+#### MovieTracker is a React app that utilizes Redux and React Router to create a engaging interface for users to view and favorite the newest movies out there!

 ## Installation Steps
 - Clone the repo: ```https://github.com/hillstew/fe-movie-tracker.git```